 - Another Nigerian is making the country proud in the US

-- This is as Osaremen Okolo was appointed a COVID-19 adviser to Joe Biden
+- This is as Funmi Olorunnipa Badejo was appointed White House's associate counsel by Joe Biden

-- A public health expert per excellence, the Nigerian-born Democrat is a graduate of Harvard College
+- A lawyer and legal expert per excellence, the Nigerian-born is an alumnus of Berkeley Law College

-Weeks after naming Nigeria's Adewale Adeyemo as the deputy treasury secretary, US president-elect Joe Biden has appointed Nigerian-born Osaremen Okolo as one of his advisers on COVID-19.
+Weeks after naming Nigeria's Adewale Adeyemo as the deputy treasury secretary, the US president-elect Joe Biden has appointed Nigerian-born Funmi Olorunnipa Badejo as one of his legal advisers at the White House.

 With her appointment, the Nigerian-born American becomes one of the first 100 White House appointees that will work with the president-elect when he finally takes over the Oval Office on January 20.

 COVID-19: Is Nigeria ready for another lockdown | Legit TV